chaosraine/codge/src/site/notes/60-69 〰️ Dialann/67 Website/My life in threads.md

 *But back to the threads:*
 When I connected the dots, or the threads, the one that kept coming up, connecting to every single thing else was storytelling.
 I share stories to my kids, I write stories in my journals, I create and consume stories through gaming.
 Storytelling is a major part of my magical craft.
 It's fundamental to my mental health.

 It is central to everything I do.
-Stories - both given and received - are my life's purpose.
+Stories - both given and received - are [[40-49 🔅 Sláinte/49 Epic Minimalism/The meaning of life\|my life's purpose]].

 ## Making magic